fysoul17/firebase_auth_simplify/README.md

 ```
 [Grant permission](https://stackoverflow.com/a/54066988/12567737) in console.

-Lastly, as this uses external call, you need to change your plan to 'Blaze'.
+Lastly, as this uses external call, you need to **change your plan to 'Blaze'**.
 Otherwise, you will get 500 error.

 ## Usage